MIT Legacy Acceptance Rate

 Female student writing while looking at his laptop.

 Similar to this, MIT places great importance on improving the world and seeks people who share this passion.
-You may demonstrate that you have the spirit MIT is looking for by doing small things like helping in your community or, as their website puts it, “lobbying a legislator to rectify harmful policy changes.”
+You may demonstrate that you have the spirit MIT is looking for by doing things like helping in your community or joining clubs and extracurricular activities.
 This can make you stand out from the crowd and increase your chances of being selected.

 Superior Quality to Quantity

 Your extracurricular activities and educational experiences are crucial since they can give the admissions committee a clear picture of your personality, interests, and social skills.
-Schmill claims that prospective MIT students “far too frequently” compromise “quality for quantity.”
+Stuart Scmill, the dean of admissions and student financial services, claims that prospective MIT students “far too frequently” compromise “quality for quantity.”

 What is he trying to say here?
 Schmill cites the example of MIT not wanting a “laundry list of a million activities” that are meaningless to you.
 MIT prefers that you seize opportunities for the sake of learning rather than purportedly enhancing your application profile.